dani8439/well-grounded-rubyist/sample_code/chapter_four/notes_method_lookup.md

   If you want to understand the common behavior and functionality of all Ruby objects, you have to descend from the clouds and look at `Object` rather than `BasicObject`.
 More precisely, you have to look at `Kernel`, a module that `Object` mixes in.
 It's in `Kernel` (as its name suggests) that most of Ruby's fundamental methods objects are defined.
 And because `Object` mixes in `Kernel`, all instances of `Object` and all descendants of `Object` have access to the instance methods in `Kernel`.

 `Object` is a subclass of `BasicObject`.
-Every class that doesn't have an explicit superclas is a subclass of `Object`.
+Every class that doesn't have an explicit superclass is a subclass of `Object`.
 Can see evidence of this default in irb:

  `=> class C`